 Pennsylvania court records show in the 1980s, before Vedam's incarceration, that he sold drugs and was involved with LSD and marijuana use.
 Vedam's paperwork in Pennsylvania's judicial system website previously listed those charges with offense dates in 2005, but the Centre County Prothonotary's Office said this is a mistake from an electronic records transfer in 2003 and has since fixed the issue.

 Wilson said even if Vedam was eligible for bond, she isn't confident he isn't a danger to the community.
-His lawyer, Ava Benach, pointed to Vedam's good conduct in prison, and that he would have been released in the 90s if not for the now overturned murder charge.
+His lawyer, Ava Benach, pointed to Vedam's good conduct in prison, and that he would have been released on the drug convictions in the 90s if not for the now overturned murder charge.
 Wilson said good conduct in prison doesn't necessarily equate to good conduct in society.

 Centre County First Assistant District Attorney Joshua Andrews was at Tuesday's virtual court hearing to give more background on his office's review of Vedam's case.
 Speaking to WPSU after the court's decision to deny bond, Andrews said he knew Vedam would be facing a "significant legal barrier."